naston70/jeremys-it-lab/26.OSPF-1/ospf-p2.md

 OSPF adjacencies are *peer-to-peer*.
 It means an adjacency **involves two routers** and only two.
 If multiple routers are connected to a switch the number of adjacencies could grow as to not be scalable.
 To overcome that, OSPF uses the **Designated Router** and **Backup Designated Router**.
 On a broadcast network, OSPF routers will elect a designated router and a backup.
 Then they will establish adjacencies only toward them.
 The DR will make updates from a neighbor and sync the others.
 The BDR maintains the adjacencies already up to replace the DR in case it fails.

 #### OSPF AREAS

+Routers can be grouped into areas, groups of contiguous routers.
+Then routers will use their LSDB to map the topology for routers only in the same area.
+For routers in a different area, they don't care about the status of links.
+Instead they care about routes.
+ABRs will have one interface in one area and another in a different area.
+ABRs will take the LSDB from an area and create inter area routes to inject in the other area.
+For both directions.

+#### THE BACKBONE AREA

+OSPF identifies each area with a numeric ID.
+On top of that, it defines the concept of the backbone area, an area with the role of connecting other areas.
+The backbone area must have the ID set to 0.
+As a requirement, all areas must have at least an ABR shared with area 0, making them directly connected to area 0